-Job Purpose
+Job purpose

 Keeping participants safe is one of the most important aspects in the game of hockey.
 The Team Safety Person plays a significant role in assuring that participants are kept safe during all hockey activities by identifying and managing risks, leading injury management, and championing a safe environment within the team and organization.
-This position supports the Head Coach.

-Duties and Responsibilities
+Duties and responsibilities